-After two years of powering its campus with renewable electricity, Lynchburg College has sold renewable energy credits for nearly $340,000, which will be used for future investments in sustainability projects at LC.
+After two years of powering its campus with renewable electricity, University of Lynchburg has sold renewable energy credits for nearly $340,000, which will be used for future investments in sustainability projects at LC.

 The College has earned renewable energy credits by purchasing electricity produced from landfill gas since 2014.
 Last week, the broker Evolution Markets finalized a sale of these credits to DTE Energy Trading Inc. for $338,995.15.

-“We are proud that Lynchburg College has been at the forefront of adopting environmentally sustainable practices, including the use of renewable energy,” said Dr. Kenneth R. Garren, president of Lynchburg College.
+“We are proud that University of Lynchburg has been at the forefront of adopting environmentally sustainable practices, including the use of renewable energy,” said Dr. Kenneth R. Garren, president of University of Lynchburg.
 “Our sale of energy credits demonstrates that our proactive approach to sustainability represents sound environmental and fiscal practices.”

-In 2014, Lynchburg College partnered with Collegiate Clean Energy, an affiliate of Ingenco, to use electricity generated by burning methane emitted from landfills.
+In 2014, University of Lynchburg partnered with Collegiate Clean Energy, an affiliate of Ingenco, to use electricity generated by burning methane emitted from landfills.
 Four other colleges also entered that agreement coordinated by the Council for Independent Colleges in Virginia.
-Boyce Hamlet, the College’s director of Physical Plant, identified Evolution Markets as a broker who could execute the sale of the renewable energy credits that Lynchburg College earned from the arrangement.
+Boyce Hamlet, the College’s director of Physical Plant, identified Evolution Markets as a broker who could execute the sale of the renewable energy credits that University of Lynchburg earned from the arrangement.

 The College will immediately use some of the funds to pay for the ongoing installation of Energy Star windows in Tate Hall, a residence hall for first-year students.
 The rest of the money will go into the College’s revolving fund for sustainability projects.